Aztechprime/clarity-art-collective/README.md

 ## Royalty System

-The contract now includes an automated royalty distribution system that:
+The contract includes an automated royalty distribution system that:
 - Allows artists to set royalty percentages when registering artwork
 - Automatically calculates and transfers royalty payments during share transfers
 - Tracks accumulated royalty payments for each artwork and artist
 - Ensures fair compensation for artists in the secondary market

 Royalty payments are processed automatically during share transfers, with the specified percentage of the sale price being sent directly to the original artist.

+## Secure Share Transfer

+The contract now implements a two-step escrow system for share transfers:
+1. Seller initiates the transfer by placing shares in escrow
+2. Buyer completes the transfer by paying the agreed amount

+This ensures:
+- Safe atomic transactions between parties
+- Prevention of double-spending
+- Protection against failed transfers
+- Automatic royalty distribution on successful completion